Adabaskar/opr-renderer/README.md

 I don't know about the technical pros or cons of the online tool, but (for me personally) it is too expensive just to give it a try.
 Using Microsoft Excel is quite cumbersome, especially during intialisation of an OPPM sheet and when refactoring ( i.e. switching in or out things or increasing or decreasing columns and rows).

-The tools created here should therefore be free of charge (MIT), allow easy creation of one page reporst and support their refactoring.
+The tools created here should therefore be free of charge (MIT), allow easy creation of one page reports and support refactoring.

 # Roadmap